valzi/villagefolk/docs/Adventuring.md

 ---

 Joe has a fairly standard Constitution.
 He drank 3 beers, so his critical failure range has expanded by 2 points to 18-20.
 If he rolls an 18 during a check, he'll critically fail the check.

-## Falling

-> **1D6 damage per 10' fallen beyond first 10'**.
-> **Hanging** from a ledge **reduces** distance by **10**'.
-> **Intentional** falls result in a **DEX check** to **reduce** the calculated distance by **10'**.
-> **50% chance of fragile items breaking**.

-Every 10 feet fallen beyond the first 10 feet incurs 1d6 damage to the character.
-Hanging from a ledge reduces the calculated fall distance by 10 feet.
-Intentionally falling causes a Dexterity check; success reduces the calculated fall distance by 10 feet.

-When the calculated fall distance is greater than 10 feet, there is a 50% chance of fragile items breaking, unless they are held in hand.
-Roll a D6 for each stored, fragile item.
-On a result of 1-3, the item will break.

 ## Foraging